-We use on this website our own cookies and third-parties cookies to provide visitors with a much better browsing experience and services tailored to the needs and interests of everyone.
+The www.sincron.net website uses its own cookies and third-party cookies to provide visitors with a better online browsing experience and services tailored to the needs and interests of everyone.

 A cookie consists of two parts: the name and the content or the value of the cookie.
 Furthermore, the duration of a cookie is determined; technically, only the webserver that sent the cookie can access it again when a user returns to the website associated with that webserver.

-- Session cookies – they are temporarily stored in the web browser’s cookie folder to save them until the user exits the site or closes the browser window (for example, when logging in / logging on to an webmail account or social network).
+Session cookies – they are temporarily stored in the web browser’s cookie folder so that they can be saved until the user exits the site or closes the browser window (for example, when logging in / out of an webmail account or social networking).

-- Persistent cookies – These are stored on the hard drive of a computer or device (and generally depends on the default cookie lifetime).
-Persistent cookies include those placed on a website other than the one the user is currently visiting – known as ‘third party cookies’ – which can be used anonymously to memorize the interests of a user, so that advertising is delivered as relevant as possible to users.
+Persistent cookies – These are stored on the hard drive of a computer or equipment (and generally depends on the cookie’s pre-set life).
+Persistent cookies include those placed on a website other than the one the user is currently visiting – known as ‘third party cookies’ (cookies placed by third parties).

 What are the benefits of cookies?

-Opting-out or disabling cookies does not mean you will not receive online advertising anymore – but that it will no longer be able to keep track of your preferences and interests highlighted by your browsing behavior.
+Blocking / disabling cookies does not mean that you will not receive online advertising anymore – just that it will no longer be able to keep track of your preferences and interests highlighted by your browsing behavior.

 Examples of important uses of cookies (which do not require authentication of a user through an account):

 - Content and services tailored to user preferences – news categories, weather, sports, maps, public and government services, travel services